dougeby/IntuneDocs/intune-user-help/rename-your-device-cpapp.md

 ---

 # Rename device from the Company Portal app for Windows
-Rename your device to make it easier to recognize and distinguish from other devices.
-This action is done from the Company Portal app for Windows, and can be done to Windows 10, Microsoft HoloLens, iOS, and Android devices.
+Rename a device to make it easier to recognize and distinguish from other devices.
+From the Company Portal app for Windows,you can rename connected Windows 10, Microsoft HoloLens, iOS, and Android devices.

 To rename a device:
 1. Open the Company Portal app.